 - Asian Civilisations Museum (14 - 15 Nov 2015)

 On its Facebook Page, many pictures and videos of people from all walks of life playing on the public pianos were posted and shared.
 New friends were made through playing the pianos too.
-Even a young and talented local pianist, Wang Congyu, who is currently on a concert tour, dropped by to support its cause.
 A local chinese newspaper - Zaobao, 新加坡《联合早报》- took an interest in this project as well, and wrote an article, 回收旧钢琴-让音符再次传送, published on 17 Oct 2015.

 For me, meeting these three old friends at the Empress Lawn, outside Victoria Concert Hall, with the 2 pianos beside us, got me feeling nostalgic, because it was a good reminiscent of the days in NUS Piano Ensemble when we used to crowd around pianos to jam and to have fun.